Outkast-Studio/CFCU/DEPLOYMENT.md

 - Check if all environment variables needed for build are set
 - Verify dependencies in package.json
-- Try building locally first: `npm run build`
+- Try building locally first: `yarn build`

 ## Environment Variables for Build